top of page

 Rejecting it removes the asset before that evaluation is shared publicly.

 Once removed, the community no longer controls that position.
 The owner does.
-The original valuation of $12,000 is a starting cost to retaining the easement again.
+The original valuation of $12,000 would be a starting cost to retaining the same access again.

 “What I really like about the easement opportunity is that it is way less money, and no board has been willing to do that.
 Seems like a total win-win for all of us.
 Moving forward it is an asset to many user groups.
 Looking to the forward to the future of the community.
 You never regret purchasing land, only regret not purchasing land in my Land Use background.
 Let me know what I can do to help facilitate.”